nio-blocks/state/README.md

 Maintains a *state*

+If *state_sig* evaluates to True, then it is used to set the *state*.
+Else, the signal is notified if *state* is True.

 - When *state* is True, signals can pass through
 - When *state* is False, signals are blocked